 To add insult to injury, we would also disable the battery for good measure.

-attention to the fact that someone is trying to tamper with or steal
+Putting an alarm on your car may stop motor vehicle theft from happening to you, by calling attention to the fact that someone is trying to tamper with, or steal your car.

 When you come home for the night and put your keys away -Remember!
 Your car remote is a security alarm that requires no installation and you probably have one already.

 It will go off from most anywhere inside your house, but make sure you test it before you rely on it.

 The alarm will keep your battery honking until you reset it with the button on your key chain or, your battery goes dead.

 This also works if you park your car in your driveway or garage.
 If a thief is breaking into your house, or car, and your alarm goes off, chances are the thief won’t stick around.

 By this time, all the neighbors will be awake and looking out their windows wanting to find out what all the noise is about.

 In my case, I used a “Club” for years.
 Then the thieves started cutting the steering wheels to bypass the club so they could steal the cars.
 Motor vehicle theft became a lot easier.

 I switched to the “auto lock”, and didn’t have any problems after that.
 I use this even if my car is in the garage.

 With all the "levels of layering" (taking multiple steps) of protection I have in and around my garage, I still feel that if the garage is broken into somehow, this will make it almost impossible for motor vehicle theft.